Edward III and Philippa of Hainault

 The king died of a stroke at Sheen Palace on 21st June 1377.
 A torch lit procession accompanied the coffin which first stopped at St Paul's cathedral.
 His funeral took place in the Abbey on 5th July and he was buried near his wife's monument in the chapel of St Edward the Confessor.
 His bones lie in the tomb chest

-The wooden effigy, which was carried at his funeral, is preserved in the Abbey collection and the face (a plaster mask fixed to the wood, slightly distorted on the left side of the mouth) is thought to be taken from a death mask.
+The full length wooden effigy, which was carried at his funeral, is preserved at the Abbey and the face (a plaster mask fixed to the wood, slightly distorted on the left side of the mouth) is thought to be taken from a death mask.

 On his Purbeck marble tomb is a gilt bronze effigy, with long hair and beard, which is possibly by John Orchard.
 He wears his coronation robes and holds the handles of two sceptres (the rest being broken off).
 He has small buttons on his cuffs and decoration on his shoes.
 On the flat tomb top are niches, some of which still hold small gilt angels.
 The pillow below the king's head is a replacement from 1871 (given by Queen Victoria), the original having been lost.
 The lion at his feet (shown in an engraving of 1677) has now gone.
 The inscription can be translated:

-Originally there were bronze weepers (or statuettes) of twelve of his children round the tomb but only six of these now remain on the south side - Edward the "Black Prince", Edmund of Langley, William of Hatfield, Lionel of Antwerp, Mary of Brittany and Joan of the Tower.
-(Those that are now missing were to Isabel, Dame de Couci, William of Woodstock, John of Gaunt, Blanche of the Tower, Margery Countess of Pembroke and Thomas Duke of Gloucester, with their enamelled coats of arms below).
+Originally there were bronze weepers (or statuettes) of his twelve children around the tomb but only six of these now remain on the south side, some with enamelled coats of arms below - Edward the "Black Prince", Edmund of Langley, William of Hatfield, Lionel Duke of Clarence, Mary of Brittany and Joan.
+Those that are now missing were to his children Isabel (who married Enguerrand, Lord of Coucy), William of Windsor, John of Gaunt, Blanche of the Tower, Margaret (or Margery)(who married John Hastings, Earl of Pembroke) and Thomas of Woodstock, Duke of Gloucester (whose wife Eleanor de Bohun is also buried in the Abbey).

 Above the tomb is an elaborate wooden tester by Hugh Herland.
 The arches terminate in half-angels as pendants.
 The soffit has a rich ribbed vault of six bays with cusping and bosses carved with human and beast-heads, many of which are missing.
 Four large enamelled shields (showing the cross of St George and the arms of France and England quarterly) remain on the south side of the tomb chest.